alamin39/QuickQuiz/README.md

 # QuickQuiz
-A simple Quiz App for iOS
+A simple Quiz App for iOS.
+User have to answer some questions.
+Based on answers, it shows how many answer were correct.